-3. Process for Appeal to the Board

-- 3.1 Every appeal to the Board must be commenced by a written Notice of Appeal to the Board which shall state: - 3.1.1 The name and address of the student and/or Parent bringing the appeal; - 3.1.2 The current placement of the student the school and homeroom teacher; - 3.1.3 The Decision which is being appealed and the date the student and/or Parent was informed of the decision; - 3.1.4 The name of the Board employee(s) who made the Decision being appealed; - 3.1.5 The particulars of the Decision's effect on the student's education, health or safety; - 3.1.6 The steps that the student and/or Parent have taken to attempt to resolve the matter directly with the employee(s) involved; - 3.1.7 The grounds for the appeal or the area of difference; - 3.1.8 The solution or relief sought.
+- 3. Process for Appeal to the Board - 3.1 Every appeal to the Board must be commenced by a written Notice of Appeal to the Board which shall be provided to the Secretary Treasurer and shall state: - 3.1.1 The name and address of the student and/or Parent bringing the appeal; - 3.1.2 The current placement of the student the school and homeroom teacher; - 3.1.3 The Decision which is being appealed and the date the student and/or Parent was informed of the Decision; - 3.1.4 The name of the Board employee(s) who made the Decision being appealed; - 3.1.5 The particulars of the effect of the Decision on the student's education, health or safety; - 3.1.6 The steps that the student and/or Parent have taken to attempt to resolve the matter directly with the employee(s) involved; - 3.1.7 The grounds for the appeal or the area of difference; - 3.1.8 The solution or relief sought. - 3.2 Upon receipt of the Notice of Appeal, the Secretary-Treasurer will provide a copy to the Superintendent, the Board Chair, the principal of the school in which the student is enrolled, the member of management responsible for the school program or service and the employee(s) whose decision is the subject of the appeal.
+In the case of a unionized employee, a copy shall be provided to the Association or Union, if required by